AliciaF11/IHM_Python/README.md

-# Interface de configurations des routeurs Cisco
+# Cisco Router Configuration Interface

-## But du projet
+## Objective of the project
-Développer une interface graphique d'utilisateur (GUI) permettant la configuration des routeurs Cisco dans un réseau.
+Developed a graphical user interface (GUI) allowing the configuration of Cisco routers in a network.
-Ce projet a pour but d'éviter les configurations via ligne de commande, en offrant une interface plus intuitive à l'utilisateur.
+This project aims to avoid configurations via command line, by offering a more intuitive interface to the user.

-## Technologies utilisées
+## Technologies used
-* Paramiko pour l'accès SSH
+* Paramiko for SSH access
 * MVC
-* QtDeisgner + PyQT pour le développement graphique
+* QtDesigner + PyQT for graphics development

-## Développement de mon interface graphique sur QtDesigner
+## Development of my GUI on QtDesigner
-Mon interface se compose de 2 pages
+My interface consists of 2 pages
 <p align="center">
   <img src="Image1.jpg"/>
 </p>